Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: CONCLUSION

-We have developed a widely tunable SI-traceable frequency-comb-stabilized high-resolution spectrometer potentially covering the 8-12 µm spectral window.
+We present our progress in the development and operation of a widely tunable SI-traceable frequency-comb-stabilized high-resolution spectrometer potentially covering the 8-12 µm spectral window.
 A mode-locked frequency comb and a metrological fiber link are used to transfer the spectral purity and SI-traceability of a 1.54 µm frequency reference located at LNE-SYRTE to a 10.3 µm QCL located at LPL.
-The QCL exhibits a sub-$10^{-15}$ frequency stability from 0.1 to 10 s, a linewidth of $\sim$0.1 Hz at 100 ms and its frequency is SI-traceable with a total uncertainty better than $4\times10^{-14}$ after 1 s of averaging time.
-In addition, we have developed the instrumentation allowing comb modes to be continuously tuned over 9 GHz, resulting in a continuous tunability of 1.4 GHz for the QCL, a three-fold improvement compared to previous measurements at such levels of spectral purity.
-This tuning range can potentially be increased by transferring the full 9 GHz tunability of comb modes directly to the QCL, or by using a commercially available 40 GHz telecom EOM together with a home-made microwave synthesizer of wider tunability.
-We have carried out saturation spectroscopy of methanol in a multi-pass absorption cell.
-We report line-center frequencies of fourteen transitions of methanol in the $P$ branch of the $\nu_{8}$ C-O stretch vibrational mode, including very weak transitions belonging to hot-bands, and some observed for the first time.
-We demonstrate record global uncertainties ranging from few kilohertz to few hundred kilohertz – two to four orders of magnitude improved over previous measurements – depending on the line intensity.
-We expose manifest discrepancies with the HITRAN database and resolve subtle weak intensity doublets never observed before induced by a combination of the asymmetry and the tunneling dynamics in methanol.
-All these result demonstrate the potential of our apparatus for providing information on hot-bands essential to atmospheric quantification, for probing subtle internal molecular processes, for building more accurate spectroscopic models of polyatomic molecules of atmospheric or astrophysical interest.
-This work is also an important step forward for our on-going efforts towards using polyatomic molecules to perform spectroscopic tests of fundamental physics in the mid-IR, such as searching for a varying proton-to-electron mass ratio \cite{barontini2022measuring,muller2021study,segal2018studying} or measuring the tiny parity-violating energy difference between enantiomers of a chiral molecule \cite{fiechter2022toward,segal2018studying}.
+The QCL exhibits a sub-$10^{-15}$ relative frequency stability from 0.1 to 10 s, a linewidth of $\sim$0.1 Hz at 100 ms and its frequency is SI-traceable with a total relative uncertainty better than $4\times10^{-14}$ after 1 s of averaging time.
+In addition, we have developed the instrumentation allowing comb modes to be continuously tuned over 9 GHz, resulting in a continuous tunability of 1.4 GHz for the QCL, a more than three-fold improvement compared to previous measurements at such levels of spectral purity.
+This tuning range can potentially be increased by transferring the full 9 GHz tunability of comb modes directly to the QCL, or by using a commercially available 40 GHz telecom electro-optic modulator together with a home-made microwave synthesizer of wider tunability , giving potentially access to a continuous span of $\Delta\nu/\delta\nu > 10^{11}$.